kedars/esp-jumpstart-book/docs/en/rst/gettingstarted.rst

 -  ESP-IDF also provides tools and utilities that are required for typical developer and production usecases, like build, flash, debug and measure.

+For ESP8266: ESP8266\_RTOS\_SDK is Espressif’s IoT Development Framework for ESP8266.
+This is the single reference manual for ESP32 and ESP8266, all references to IDF, ESP-IDF are be mapped to ESP8266\_RTOS\_SDK in the context of ESP8266.
+The instructions for both the chips are common, the instructions unique to ESP8266 are under the “For ESP8266” section.

 Setting up IDF
 ~~~~~~~~~~~~~~